julienXX/dotfiles/README.md

 What is it?
 ===========

-My dotfiles for Git, Ack, Gem, Pow, Tmux, & Zsh.
+My dotfiles for Git, Ack, Gem, Pow, Tmux, Leiningen & Zsh.

 Installation
 ============